Vyral/brian-lessinger/_posts/2018-09-25-why-you-cant-get-a-home-loan-in-8-minutes.md

 I was watching TV the other day and a commercial came on saying that they could get me approved for a home loan in as little as eight minutes.
 Well, I've been working in real estate for a long time and I am here to say that this is not possible.

 If someone tells you that they can get you approved in eight minutes, that means that you're just calling an online lender and they are taking your word as fact.
-I always advise my clients **to speak with an actual lender either on the phone or sit down with them in person and provide them all the information that they need to get you qualified.**
+I always advise my clients **to speak with an actual lender either on the phone or sit down with them in person and provide them with all the information that they need to get you qualified.**

 Doing this will actually let you know what you can afford.
 Sometimes you can be approved for a loan for much more than you really want to spend.
 This lets you know what your monthly payments will be as well as your property taxes, insurance, HOA fees, etc.